 I’m sure that plenty of studies have shown “evidence” that African-Americans are of lesser intelligence than their fellow whites, and that they’re less successful due to their lesser intelligence.
 These studies have collected data in different schools showing that African-Americans don’t do as well as white people.
 There are many flaws with these types of studies, starting with calling it evidence that black people are different than white people.
 Also, why is it that the circumstances/environments for African-Americans are set up for them to fail or be lesser?
 It’s a vicious cycle society has created, and it has literally rewired our brains to believe that these differences are due to skin color.

 White people are given a better environment to strive in.
-A white child, with white parents, is given better circumstances that a black child, with black parents.
-Say both sets of parents each have the same jobs—all four, exactly the same (say the profession is teacher for all).
+A white child, with white parents, is given better circumstances than a black child with black parents.
+Say both sets of parents each have the same jobs—all four, exactly the same (say the profession is a teacher for all).
 The white parents are probably going to make more than the African American parents, which means they will be able to better help their children grow, being able to buy them more things, providing a “richer” environment.

 In a study of rats, when the rats were given a “richer” environment, they had thicker cerebral cortexes and their brain never cells are larger and have more neuron connections.
 So, applying this to humans, the white child, having more neuronal connections due to the help of his richer environment, does better on tests, because he can learn more easily.
 Also, the black child has something else working against him.
 The feeling of actually being lesser than the white child, feeling like the white child is more superior.. this feeling, as we could tell from Jane Elliott’s experiment on her third graders when using the phonic cards, affects the discriminated child’s learning and cognitive responses, when the children feel that they are less advantageous than the “superior” group.

 It’s not that African Americans create this environment for themselves (this feeling of being less superior)—it’s the way society has set up this economic system, which works against them.
 Perception is filtered by many factors.
-The way American society is set-up directly affects how we perceive.
+The way American society is set-up directly affects how we perceive it.
 The ideas we have are a paradigm we have yet to shake, as we accept what we perceive as “real”.
 It may seem very real that black people are “dumber” because—look at all the studies done!
 This is just the way we perceive this whole, untrue idea because it’s not actually real.
 That’s not the way it is.
 We are all essentially the same.

 Humans get confused by sensation and perception all the time, but our minds play tricks on us.
 It’s hard to overcome stereotyping and discrimination when these illusions are hard-wired into our minds due to our everyday lives.
 And these falsehoods and ideas are actually physically rewiring how our brains work and perceive.
 These stereotypes damn black people from the start, only fulfilling the low expectations society has placed on them and letting that act as a mental barrier.